nebula0248/openshift-service-mesh-federation-demo/README.md

 In general, there are 3 ways to implement mesh-to-mesh federation connectivities:
 - `ClusterIP` (usually for meshes within the same OpenShift cluster)
+- `LoadBalancer` (usually for meshes across 2 OpenShift clusters on public cloud providers)
 - `NodePort` (usually for meshes across 2 OpenShift clusters on-premises)
-- `LoadBalancer` (usually for meshes across 2 OpenShift clusters on public cloud providers)

 This repo contains scripts and Helm charts to **support you setting up all the above 3 connectivity scenerios** demo quickly and automatically.

 > :warning: Please note that all resources provided in this repo are for demo and non-production usage only.
 Service mesh federation deployment for production requires detailed planning and design.
-Please do not use this repo directly for any production purpose.
+Please do not use this repo directly for any production purposes.

 ## Prerequisites